 CAU had one job and one goal in mind in preparation for this game — don’t be his showcase.
 They took this game as a challenge and almost as disrespect that Lance was using them to show how good he was.
 In turn, they showed he was mortal.

 However, I think it would be unwise to throw out the body of work for a thrown-together game in the middle of a crazy season.
 It would not be wise to let this one game sour your view of Lance’s fantasy value and his potential in dynasty leagues.

-Where should you draft Lance in dynasty rookie mock drafts?
+Where should you draft Lance in dynasty rookie drafts?

 Lance has one of the best arms in the class.
 With a flick of the wrist, it is 65 yards downfield.
 That has nothing to do with who he is playing against.
 Lance can go through multiple progressions, play under center or in shotgun, and he stays calm in the pocket.
 There is not a throw he cannot make, and he shows incredible accuracy downfield.
 My one knock is he needs to stop throwing fastballs to players five yards away from him.

-Trey Lance is my QB3 in the 2021 dynasty class, and I would have no issue taking him in the latter half of the second round in 1QB drafts.
-When you get into Superflex, he is a top-five pick given the positional scarcity and increased value on the quarterback position as a whole.
+Lance is my fantasy QB2 in the 2021 dynasty class, and I would have no issue taking him in the middle of the second round in 1QB drafts.
+When you get into Superflex, Lance is my No. 2 overall pick given the positional scarcity and increased value on the quarterback position as a whole.

-If targeting Trey Lance, have some patience if he struggles and his dynasty value takes a hit
+If targeting Lance, have some patience if he struggles and his dynasty value takes a hit

 From a historical aspect, quarterbacks don’t typically have phenomenal rookie seasons — Joe Burrow (for half a season) and Justin Herbert are outliers.
 There are far more E.J.
 Manuel and Blake Bortles-type performances dotting the history books.